Phileosopher/commonplace/logistics-navigation.md

 2. If anyone was available to provide guidance, asking for directions.
 3. Awareness of your environment, which referenced the landmarks given by the map or directions.

+Pretty soon, the specificity of using the sun's guidance was replaced by [the compass](logistics.compass.jpg).
+This permitted travel in adverse weather, at night, and more precision over long distances.

 Our modern methods are [vastly better](logistics-navigation-gps.md), but it has taken many centuries of trial-and-error to get here.

 Before we handed off the work to computers, most of the effort involved using reference points in the environment.